Taliban sweep across Afghanistan’s south, take 4 more cities

 But the Taliban advance continued.

-Hasibullah Stanikzai, the head of the Logar provincial council, said fighting was still underway inside Puli-e Alim, with government forces holding the police headquarters and other security facilities.
+Fighting was still underway inside Puli-e Alim, with government forces holding the police headquarters and other security facilities, said Hasibullah Stanikzai, the head of the Logar provincial council.
 He spoke by phone from his office, and gunfire could be heard in the background.
 The Taliban, however, said they had captured the police headquarters and a nearby prison.

 The onslaught represents a stunning collapse of Afghan forces after the United States spent nearly two decades and $830 billion trying to establish a functioning state.
 U.S. forces toppled the Taliban in the wake of the Sept.
 11, 2001, attacks, which al-Qaida planned and executed while being sheltered by the Taliban government.